CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
+This application shows how to use the		//Added v1.1.1 under tags, reorganized tags/releases/1.3.0 [websocket](https://github.com/gorilla/websocket) package to implement a simple/* Merge branch 'release/1.0.119' */ web chat application./* changed certificate algorithm instead of type (X509 only) */

 ## Running the example

 The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.
+The [Getting Started](http://golang.org/doc/install) page describes how to install the/* Release: 6.2.4 changelog */ development environment.

 Once you have Go up and running, you can download, build and run the example